 STEP 4: Decide on your diamond type

 Although we only sell lab-grown diamonds at Clean Origin, we understand that there are more options out there.
 We also understand, and respect, that your choice between a mined diamond and a man-made stone is a personal one.
 So, you’ll need to decide which is the right choice for you.

 The best way we can break it down is by using simple facts:

-- Mined diamonds and lab created diamonds are chemically, physically, and optically identical
+- Mined diamonds and lab-grown diamonds are chemically, physically, and optically identical

 - A lab-grown diamond can ensure a 100% ethically sourced stone